SwanseaUniversityMedical/concept-library/README.md

 1. Open a terminal
 2. Navigate to the `concept-library/docker/` folder
 3. Set up the environment variables within `./env/live.compose.env`
-4. Finally, run `docker-compose -p cll -f docker-compose.dev.yaml --profile live up --build` (append `-d` as an argument to run in background)
+4. Finally, run `docker compose -p cll -f docker-compose.dev.yaml --profile live up --build` (append `-d` as an argument to run in background)
 5. Open a browser and navigate to `localhost:8005` to access the application

 #### Running the Container using `docker build`